Best-Loved Oscar Wilde

 Told through his own words, this essential introduction to Oscar Wilde’s extraordinary life and work is accompanied by stimulating commentary and stylish design and illustration.
 For new readers and devotees alike.

-A sample of the book is available on the preview section of the O'Brien Press page.
+A preview of the book is available on the preview section of the O'Brien Press page.